 Legal/Procedural Rules Governing Use: All use of force applications are governed by state law (including Penal Code section 13652) and Pleasanton PD Policy Sections 300 and 308.

-Training Required: Only officers who have been trained and have passed a qualification course with the beanbag ammunition may deploy them.
-Officers receive initial training upon hire and at least every two years thereafter.
+Training Required: All officers receive initial training on the FN 303 upon hire and updated training at minimum every two years.